Nutritional Medicine MSc

 In the two months following the module, you will be expected to study the material covered and to carry out further reading (including journal articles) to expand your understanding.

-The programme is appropriate for GPs, gastroenterologists, dietitians, pharmacists, other clinicians and health professionals with a role in nutrition and health practice.
+The course is appropriate for General Practitioners, gastroenterologists, dietitians, pharmacists, other clinicians and health professionals with a role in nutrition and health practice.
+It is also suitable for individuals working in the food industry.

 FIELDING BA Dr (Biosc & Med)